Travis Kelce Player Prop Bets for NFL Week 18 | Kansas City vs. Denver 1/8/2022

 Matchup vs. Denver

-- Against the Broncos, Kelce has averaged 84.6 receiving yards per game over his 11 career matchups, 6.1 more than his over/under for Saturday's game.
+- Kelce has averaged 84.6 receiving yards per game over his 11 career matchups against the Broncos, 11.1 more than his over/under in Saturday's game.

-- Kelce, in 11 matchups, had a touchdown catch five times.
-But he did not have multiple TDs in any of those games.
+- Kelce has caught a touchdown pass against the Broncos five times, but did not have multiple TDs in any of those games.

 - Note: Kelce's stats vs. Broncos date back to 2016.

-- The Broncos have the NFL's sixth-ranked pass defense this season, surrendering 226.9 yards per game through the air.
+- The 226.9 yards per game the Broncos are conceding through the air makes them the NFL's seventh-ranked pass defense.

-- The Broncos have conceded 20 passing TDs this season (1.3 per game), ranking them fourth among NFL defenses.
+- At 1.3 passing TDs allowed per game, the Broncos defense is ranked fourth in the NFL.

 Recent Performances

-- In last week's outing against the Bengals, Kelce was targeted seven times, picking up 25 yards on five receptions while scoring one touchdown.
+- In last week's game against the Bengals, Kelce was targeted seven times and recorded five catches for 25 yards and scored one touchdown.

-- Kelce has put up 216 yards during his last three games (72.0 per game) with three touchdowns, hauling in 15 passes on 20 targets.
+- During his last three games, Kelce has totaled 216 yards on 15 catches with three touchdowns, averaging 72.0 yards per game on 20 targets.

 Kelce's Kansas City Teammates